Christel Truglia

-Christel Truglia (born February 16, 1936) is a former member of Connecticut's 145th assembly district, and a member of the Democratic political party.
+Christel Truglia (née Heidemann, February 16, 1936 – July 13, 2025) was an American politician who was a member of Connecticut's 145th assembly district, representing the Democratic Party.

 Early life

-Christel Truglia was born in Schotmarr [recte Schötmar], Germany, a quarter of Bad Salzuflen in present-day North Rhine-Westphalia, during the years before World War II.
+Christel Truglia was born in Schötmar, a quarter of Bad Salzuflen in present-day North Rhine-Westphalia, during the years before World War II.
 Her mother was an American who traveled to Germany and later married a German headwaiter, Christel's father.
 They married and had five children, Christel, her three sisters, and one brother.
 When Christel was three, Germany invaded Poland, sparking World War II in Europe.
 Years later, when other countries began bombing Europe, one was dropped on the house next door to Christel's home.
 It did not go off, but her family had to move into a smaller home.
 At the age of eight, her father died, and three years later, Christel and her family traveled from Germany to Darien, Connecticut where Christel attended Darien public schools.
 She received a high school diploma, but did not take her education further.